beeware/briefcase/README.rst

 Briefcase
 =========

-Tools to support development of Python on mobile platforms.
+Tools to support converting a Python project into a standalone native application.

 Quickstart
 ----------